Hard Drive Handling

 Periodically check on the drive to see how well it's functioning.
 There is an extensive discussion on data validation in another part of the website.

-Up to main Data Storage Hardware page
+Up to Data Storage Hardware

-Back to Disk Configuration
+Back to Disk Configurations

 On to Optical Media